26th November, 2021

 “Workplaces that have their thermostats on 17-18 degrees don’t realise that they’re increasing their energy consumption by 10 percent with every degree.”

-“As for fridges, try and use them efficiently by filling them up as much as possible before turning on a second one.
+“Take fridges, for example.
+Try to use them efficiently by filling them up as much as possible before turning on a second one,” said Rauland.

 “Aside from being better for the environment, fridges work more effectively that way as well.”

 There are lots of smaller things in your business that could make a big difference.

 One thing that could make a measurable difference is switching to more efficient lighting.

 On average, LEDs consume 80 percent less energy when compared to incandescent light bulbs.
 Switching to LED lighting offers energy savings over incandescent, halogen and compact fluorescent alternatives.